-- The School will inform any bullied pupil and their parents about any actions taken and will give advice as to strategies to help avoid being bullied in the future. - Support will be offered via the School counsellors, a peer mentor, form prefect or 'buddy' and advice will be dispensed regarding professional services and relevant organisations available outside of School.
-Above all, it is important that any vulnerable pupil feels there is an adult on site that they are able to talk to if struggling for any reason (whether the form tutor, Head of Year, Nurse or another suitable teacher) and that the means of access to this adult during the school day is agreed.
-This person should be someone in addition to the School counsellors, as they are not always on-site.

-- Wider Harrodian staff will be made aware where necessary of any bullying situation (via the regular year group pupil updates in the weekly Staff Meeting) and will be asked to be watchful and vigilant regarding the pupil's well-being and interaction with others.
+- The School will inform any bullied pupil/student and their parents about any actions taken and will give advice as to strategies to help avoid being bullied in the future. - Support will be offered via the School counsellors, a peer mentor, form prefect or 'buddy' and advice will be dispensed regarding professional services and relevant organisations available outside of School.
+Above all, it is important that any vulnerable pupil/student feels there is an adult on site that they are able to talk to if struggling for any reason (whether the form tutor, Head of Year, another suitable teacher or Medical and Welfare Officer) and that the means of access to this adult during the school day is agreed.
+This person should be someone in addition to the School counsellors, as they are not always on-site. - Wider Harrodian staff will be made aware where necessary of any bullying situation (via the regular year group pupil/student updates in the weekly Staff Meeting) and will be asked to be watchful and vigilant regarding the pupil's/student's well-being and interaction with others.